jmcguire/learning/7_languages_7_weeks/io/notes.md

 ## Messages

-`reciever message` - pass the message to the reciever
+`<reciever> <message>` - pass the message to the reciever

 Messages have three parts.

  - **Sender** - Who sent the message, often the surrounding method.
- - **Target** - Where the message is going, the reciever.
+ - **Target** - Where the message is going, the receiver.
  - **Arguments** - Arguments, in the parentheses.
 These are *not* evaluated, just passed.

 The `call` method gives introspection on messages.

     call sender
     call target
-    call messages arguments
+    call message arguments
-    call messages atArg(n)
+    call message atArg(n)
     call message name

 `doMessage(...)` evaluates/executes a message.
 Since everything is a message, this executes anything.
 Think eval.

 ## Objects

+An object is just a collection of slots.
+Every object has a parent, called its prototype.
+If you access a slot on an object, and if it doesn't exist, it looks in its prototype.

 :Prototype Objects: Objects are created by cloning, not by classes.
 There are no classes.